 A forbearance program is where the borrower/Plaintiff pays at least 20% of their outstanding mortgage payments, plus foreclosure fees, in addition to their regular monthly mortgage payments.
 This causes the mortgage payment to actually increase during the term of the forbearance program.
 The balance of the delinquency will be added to their regular monthly payments over a short period of six to forty-eight months.

 Alternatively, a lender may “offer” to allow the borrower/Plaintiff to catch up all back payments at once in a lump sum payment to the lender.
 In either scenario, forbearance programs do not typically stop foreclosure proceedings, forbearance programs simply “postpone” the foreclosure sale date.

 Anytime a borrower/Plaintiff is facing foreclosure, or a situation where they are unable to make their scheduled mortgage payments, it is a serious problem.
 We understand not only the financial impact this type of situation can have on a family, but also the emotional toll it can take.
-Let us offer you our expertise in loan modification matters.
-To get started on your mortgage lawsuit today, and see what programs may be available for you, please contact us today at (888) 728 0044, or email us.
+Let us offer you our expertise in loan modifying matters.
+To get started on your mortgage lawsuit today, and see what programs may be available for you, please contact us today at (888) 728-0044, or email us.

 Want to See Sample Results?

-Recent loan modification results were achieved through litigation, not stand alone loan modification services.
+Recent loan alteration results were achieved through litigation, not stand alone loan modification services.
 McFarlin LLP has successfully represented clients, just like you!
 Although we can never guarantee, warranty or predict a particular result in any legal matter, please review a few of our past successes as a representation of our highly developed skill and expertise.
 Sample Results